 Because banks have many people telling them to hold their money, they can lend it to other people who need the money.
 A person might want a loan to get a roof for their house, buy a business or get married etc.

-So banks lend money to these people and these people spend the money on the economy, which makes the economy grow.
+Banks lend money.
+Borrowers people spend the money on the economy, which makes the economy grow.
 Banks lend this money and get paid interest, which is just another way of saying they make a profit.

 Because the bank is lending your money to someone else, the big bank in your country, which is the regulator, and in Zambia, is the Bank of Zambia, makes sure that all banks have sufficient financial resources (money) in case they lend to bad people who can’t afford to repay.